 In addition to workers and supervisors, Senior Management shall ensure all appropriate parties are involved in this process, especially in areas of expertise in which Duncor does not have available.
+This will occur at a minimum during the Annual Management Review.
 This may include acquiring input from: